-To access IPAA grants (which are funded by the provincial government), collectives and collaborative projects must meet the following conditions:
+To access IPAA grants (which are funded by the provincial government), collective and collaborative projects must meet the following conditions:

-- At least 50% of the collaborators, including the lead applicant, must be Canadian Indigenous artists. - At least 50% of the collaborators, including the lead applicant, must be Saskatchewan residents as defined on pages 7-8. - Participating artists who do not meet the Saskatchewan residency requirements may receive artist fees and costs for travel, accommodation and per diems while working on the project but cannot receive subsistence. - All participating artists or members must be in good standing with SK Arts at the application deadline, with no outstanding final reports for previous grants. - A designated lead applicant must complete the full application form, but all additional members of collectives and collaborative projects must submit a signed and completed Artist Information and Declaration Form for the application to be deemed eligible.
+- At least 50% of the collaborators, including the lead applicant, must be Canadian Indigenous artists. - At least 50% of the collaborators, including the lead applicant, must be Saskatchewan residents as defined on pages 7-8. - Participating artists who do not meet the Saskatchewan residency requirements may receive artist fees and costs for travel, accommodation and per diems while working on the project but cannot receive subsistence.request.
+(See pages 20-23 for more information on budgets.) - All participating artists or members must be in good standing with SK Arts at the application deadline, with no outstanding final reports for previous grants. - A designated lead applicant must complete the full application form, but all additional members of and collectives and collaborative projects must submit a signed and completed Artist Information and Declaration Form for the application to be deemed eligible.